rollbar/rollbar-cli/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`).
 4. Push to the branch (`git push origin my-new-feature`).
 5. Create a new Pull Request.

+## License

+rollbar-cli is free software released under the MIT License.
+See LICENSE for details.